apoirrier/CTFs-writeups/DarkCTF2020/Pwn/newPaX.md

 ### Disclose addresses of functions

 Next, we want to disclose the address of libc functions when loaded.
-This will allow us to find the library used in the first time, and then to call system in the second time.
+This will first allow us to find the library used, and second to call system to open a shell.

-Here we are on a 32-bit system with parameters pushed on the stack, so we can put the addresses we want directly on the stack.
-Otherwise we would have to use a `POP RDI` gadget.
+Here we are on a 32-bit system.
+Functions parameters are pushed on the stack, so we can put the addresses we want directly on the stack.

 The exploit works as follow:
-- put the PLT address of the function we want to get on the stack
+1) put the PLT address of the function we want to get on the stack
-- jump to printf function
+2) jump to printf function
-- jump back to vuln to try again.
+3) jump back to vuln to try again.

 ```python
 elf = ELF(local_bin)